 What Is Cellular Data?

-Cellular data, put simply, is data transmitted across cellular towers, which stand across the United States, Canada, Mexico, and many other countries.
+Cellular data is data transmitted across cellular towers, which stand across the United States, Canada, Mexico, and pretty much every other country.
 Combined, these cellular towers form a cellular data network, which provides the digital infrastructural framework needed to transmit internet information to mobile devices.

-Think of cellular data as the unique type of data that uses cell towers to cross distances and reach devices.
-When you are in a car and bring up the Google Maps app on your iOS iPhone to figure out where you need to go, and you aren’t in range of a Wi-Fi router, you use a cellular data connection to do so.
+When you are driving in your car and bring up Google Maps or Waze on your iPhone to figure out where you need to go, and you aren’t in range of a WiFi router, you use a cellular data connection to do so.
 Your data usage will reflect this on your cell phone’s settings app.

 How Is Cellular Data Used?

-Cellular data is used in a few big ways on both Apple and Android devices, as they both make Wi-Fi connections and cellular connections the same way.
-Odds are you’ve used cellular data today and will continue to do so through the rest of the week!
-Here are some examples.
+Cellular data is used in a few ways on both Apple and Android devices.
+Odds are, if you’ve left your house, you’ve used cellular data today and will continue to do so through the rest of the week.
+Here are some examples of what uses cellular data.

 1. Web Browsing

-When you surf web pages on a mobile device and aren’t connected to Wi-Fi or hotspot, you use cellular data by default.
+When you surf web pages on a mobile device and aren’t connected to WiFi or hotspot, you use cellular data by default.
 That means your mobile device connects to a local cell tower and uses that connection to bring internet data to your screen.
-The same connection also allows you to send data to the cellular data network, such as emails, messages, and more.
-This is one of the most popular data uses for laptops and mobile network phones alike.
+A quick Google search, checking on a sports score in a web browser, or reading an article your friend sent you – this is one of the most popular data uses for laptops and mobile network phones alike.

 2. Media Downloads